alexander13orlov/club_manager_bot/README.md

-﻿# Bot Project
+﻿# Project

-Generated scaffold with modules for:
+Scaffold with modules for:
 - polls
 - users
 - schedule